ICEGXG/UntitledNuker/README.md

 # Meta
 ICEGXG - ICE#4449
-Distributed under the MIT license. see  [LICENSE.txt](https://github.com/ICEGXG/UntitledNuker/blob/master/LICENSE.txt) for more information.
+Distributed under the MIT license.
+See  [LICENSE.txt](https://github.com/ICEGXG/UntitledNuker/blob/master/LICENSE.txt) for more information.
 This is bot was made for educational purposes.
 Author is not accountable for any unlawful, unprecedented action and any violation of ToS administered by a third party.